 Zig-Zag Rail Fence Pattern

 The classic Rail Fence pattern is made from square blocks made from several fabric strips.
 The number of strips in each block is up to you.
-Here’s how the Rail Fence pattern looks when the blocks have three strips:
+Here’s how the Rail Fence pattern looks when the blocks have three strips, one light, one medium, and one dark:

-Edited March 28 to add: Here’s a new rail fence quilt I just found, by Becky Fiedler on Flickr.com.
-This one was made in a quilt-as-you-go style with sashing between the blocks.
+This rail fence quilt by Becky F was made quilt-as-you-go style with sashing between the blocks.
 Another noteworthy feature is the uneven widths of the rails in the individual blocks, which gives the quilt a lively sense of energy.